 NSCA has a network of volunteer leaders who direct NSCA’s efforts at the state level.
 NSCA’s Rocky Mountain Regional Coordinator provides oversight and training to local state directors.
-Members in the Rocky Mountain Region can connect at local and regional events as well as on Facebook to others in this area.
+Members in the Rocky Mountain Region can connect to other professionals in this area at local and regional events as well as on Facebook.

 Rachel Larson is an Instructor in the Exercise and Wellness department at Arizona State University.
 Larson teaches theory and practice of strength and conditioning courses, muscular strength and leadership, and management.
 Larson has been involved in the field of strength and conditioning for over 12 years and she has coached a myriad of athletes over this time.
 For the past few years, she has focused on her work with local fire academies, USA Rugby HSAAs (U16-U18), Tempe Rugby Club, and Eagle Impact Rugby Academy.
 In addition, Larson has presented both locally and internationally on muscular strength and rugby strength and conditioning.